rakibul-wdp/advanced-js-ts-and-interview/m-1_path-to-machine-code/what-is-javascript/README.md

 ### Functions are first class citizen

 - It means that you can throw function anywhere you want.
 You can treat function as a variable.
 You can pass function as a parameter of a function.
 You can return function from inside of another function.
 This feature gives you a lot of flexibility while using function.

+### Dynamically Typed

+- You don't need to specify the type of the variable on the declaration.

+### Single Threaded

+- Single threaded means the execution of instructions happens in a single sequence.